 Corn in a cup is like Mexican street corn, only not on a cob.
 Sweet corn is mixed with mayo, sour cream, garlic, chili powder, lime, cotija cheese, green onions and parsley, and spooned into a cup.
-Then it’s topped with crunchy Fritos and even more cheese, chili powder, green onions, and parsley for the ultimate summertime snack on the run.
+Then it’s topped with crunchy Fritos and even more cheese, chili powder, green onions, and parsley for the ultimate snack.

 We get commissions for purchases made through links in this post.